RexMortem/C_Course-Optional_Session_24/OptionalSession.md

 **Input:** An integer `n` (to represent number of bats to eliminate) followed by a number of lines with each line being the name of a bat.

-**Input Constraints:** Each name is guaranteed to be fewer than 20 characters.
+**Input Constraints:** Each name is guaranteed to be fewer than 20 characters, and all in one word.

 **Test** your solution by feeding it an input file in `txtFiles/BatInputs` using:
 ```sh